rexrainbow/phaser3-rex-notes/docs/docs/ui-dialog.md

 ## Introduction

-A container with a title, content, buttons and backgrounds.
+A container with a title, content, buttons and background.

 - Author: Rex
 - A kind of game object